CFGIndia20/team-6/README.md

 We could keep a rating system where the rating of an individual is the weighted sum of the following attributes.
 Number of genuine complaints, percentage of resolved complaints, no of comments etc.

+## Project Structure
+Our project follows an MVC structure, which is modular with with modules for differeent functionalitites.